 Many people start at our wineries, where more than 50 cellar doors quickly reveal why the Mornington Peninsula has such an enviable reputation for its Pinot Noir and Chardonnay (now closely followed by other varietals including Shiraz, Pinot Gris, Pinot Grigio, Cabernet Sauvignon and Merlot).

-Fine wine is always a magnet for fine food, and here you can buy just-picked and locally made produce, or let our restaurants and cafes tempt you with dishes that are the perfect complement to our regional wines.
+Wine, Food and Farmgates are always a magnet for visitors to enjoy fine food, you can buy just-picked and locally made produce, or let our restaurants and cafes tempt you with dishes that are the perfect complement to our regional wines.

 After a lazy lunch, our beautiful outdoors will beckon.
 A round of golf?
 Our 18 courses have some of the world's best natural golfing terrain - but the green fees are decidedly Australian.